Dun & Bradstreet Holdings Inc. (DNB) Just Got Our Attention

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DNB starting from Jabbour Anthony M, who purchase 47,700 shares at the price of $20.96 back on Jun 02.
-After this action, Jabbour Anthony M now owns 382,602 shares of Dun & Bradstreet Holdings Inc., valued at $999,620 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DNB starting from Hipsher Bryan T., who purchase 3,000 shares at the price of $21.00 back on Jun 02.
+After this action, Hipsher Bryan T. now owns 114,227 shares of Dun & Bradstreet Holdings Inc., valued at $63,000 using the latest closing price.

-Hipsher Bryan T., the Chief Financial Officer of Dun & Bradstreet Holdings Inc., purchase 3,000 shares at $21.00 during a trade that took place back on Jun 02, which means that Hipsher Bryan T. is holding 114,227 shares at $63,000 based on the most recent closing price.
+Jabbour Anthony M, the Chief Executive Officer of Dun & Bradstreet Holdings Inc., purchase 47,700 shares at $20.96 during a trade that took place back on Jun 02, which means that Jabbour Anthony M is holding 382,602 shares at $999,620 based on the most recent closing price.

 Stock Fundamentals for DNB